-Leadership and staff at all facilities and agencies should review their Emergency Response and Evacuation Plans to ensure procedures are up to date, understood by staff and contact information for all key staff and response partners is current, and be ready to activate these plans when needed.
+Leadership and staff at all facilities and agencies should review their Emergency Response and Evacuation Plans to ensure procedures are up to date, understood by staff and contact information for all key staff and response partners is current; staff should be ready to activate these plans when needed.
 Plans for ensuring adequate staffing should be reviewed, and should include the following:

-- the use of redundant communications if normal mechanisms are impacted, - necessary notifications and alerts to staff, - adjustment of shifts and management of staffing shortages due to transportation impacts, - securing needed supplies and preparations for staff that remain on site if roadways are not passable, - process for bringing in and housing additional staff prior to a storm to ensure sufficient coverage during the storm event and recovery period. - emergency power
+- the use of redundant communications if normal mechanisms are impacted, - necessary notifications and alerts to staff, - adjustment of shifts and management of staffing shortages due to transportation impacts, - securing needed supplies and preparations for staff that remain on site if roadways are not passable, - process for bringing in and housing additional staff prior to a storm to ensure sufficient coverage during the storm event and recovery period, and - emergency power.

-It is very important that inpatient and residential facilities test their emergency generators prior to a storm to verify that they are operating properly.
+It is very important that inpatient and residential facilities test their emergency generators prior to the winter weather season and before any storm to verify that they are operating properly.
 Facilities with ventilator dependent patients that identify problems with their generator operation should immediately call for service and inform their local Office of Emergency Management (OEM) if they are not able to have generator operations restored.